zeroc-ice/ice/cpp/BUILDING.md

 built separately.
 When you build a component its dependencies are built automatically.

-The solutions organize the projects in two solution folders, C++11 and C++98, which correspond to the C++11 and C++98 mappings.
-If you want to build all the C++11 mapping components, build the C++11 solution folder; likewise if you want to build all the C++98 mapping components, build the C++98 solution folder.

 The test suite is built using separate Visual Studio solutions:

 - Ice Test Suite  [msbuild/ice.test.sln](./msbuild/ice.test.sln)
 - Ice OpenSSL Test Suite [msbuild/ice.openssl.test.sln](./msbuild/ice.openssl.test.sln)

-The solution provides a separate project for each test component, the `Cpp11-Release` and `Cpp11-Debug` build configurations are setup to use the C++11 mapping in release and debug mode respectively, and are only supported with Visual Studio 2019, Visual Studio 2017 and Visual Studio 2015.
-The `Release` and `Debug` build configurations are setup to use the C++98 mapping in release and debug mode respectively.
+The solution provides a separate project for each test component. the `Release` and `Debug` build configurations are setup build release and debug mode respectively.

 The building of the test uses by default the local source build, and you must have built the Ice source with the same platform and configuration than you are attempting to build the tests.

-For example to build the `Cpp11-Release/x64` tests you must have built first the C++11 mapping using `Release/x64`.
+For example to build the `Release/x64` tests you must have built the C++ mapping using `Release/x64`.

 It is also possible to build the tests using a C++ binary distribution, to do that you must set the `ICE_BIN_DIST` environment variable to `all` before